ramiccodes/learn-DSA/algorithms/sorting/intermediate-algos/intermediate-sorting.md

 Faster Sorts
 - There is a family of sorting algorithms that can improve time complexity from O(n^2) to O(n log n)
 - The more efficient algorithms are much less simple, and generally take longer to understand

+All of these sort algorithms are grouped together in a group called Comparison Sorting Algorithms.
+This means that whether we're talking about bubble sort or something more advanced like quick sort, beneath the surface, the base comparison that we're doing is between TWO items at any given point

+Comparison sort just means we're comparing two things.
+That's the most we compare at any given time.
+Less than vs Greater than, and then deciding where that one item goes.

+Average Time Complexity
+- Bubble Sort - O(n^2)
+- Insertion Sort - O(n^2)
+- Selection Sort - O(n^2)
+- Quick Sort - O(n log (n))
+- Merge Sort - O(n log (n))

+Are there faster sorting algorithms?
+Faster than O(n log (n))?
+The answer is YES, but not by making comparisons

+The best average case time complexity that we can ever hope for in any comparison sort is O(n log (n))